khari1090/30-30-site/_posts/2016-11-01-input-alert.md

 ---

 ## Goal
-Create in-line alerts for input field
+Create in-line alerts for input field.

 ## Result
 It works!